benpingilley/tobitnet/README.md

-# Penalized Tobit Regression
+# Penalized gTobit Regression

-The `tobitnet` package provides methods for fitting penalized Tobit models:
+The `gtobitnet` package provides methods for fitting penalized gTobit models:

-- `tobitnet` fits the Tobit model with a weighted elastic net penalty using generalized coordinate descent
+- `gtobitnet` fits the gTobit model with a weighted elastic net penalty using generalized coordinate descent
-- `tobitscad` fits the Tobit model with a SCAD penalty using a local linear approximation algorithm
+- `gtobitscad` fits the gTobit model with a SCAD penalty using a local linear approximation algorithm

 See Jacobson and Zou (2023) for details.

 ## References

-Jacobson, T. and Zou, H. (2023), "High-Dimensional Censored Regression via the Penalized Tobit Likelihood," *Journal of Business and Economic Statistics,* DOI:10.1080/07350015.2023.2182309
+Jacobson, T. and Zou, H. (2023), "High-Dimensional Censored Regression via the Penalized gTobit Likelihood," *Journal of Business and Economic Statistics,* DOI:10.1080/07350015.2023.2182309